 Once you have your foot in the door from one of the feeder roles, there are some key entry-level roles you can have.
 I’ll write about the ones mentioned on https://www.cyberseek.org/pathway.html but these are mainly technically focused.
-In reality there are some other non-technical roles where you “only” need global knowledge of the Information Security principles.
+In reality there are some other non-technical roles where you “only” need global knowledge of the Information Security principles which can translate to cybersecurity jobs.
 If you look at the following sites, you’ll see that there are a lot of roles in the field (though there are some overlaps in the roles mentioned in these sites):

 - This one is technically focused.